 Armenians charge that the campaign was a deliberate attempt to destroy the Armenian people and, thus, an act of genocide.
 The Turkish government has resisted calls to recognize it as such, contending that, although atrocities took place, there was no official policy of extermination implemented against the Armenian people as a group.

-Turkey has steadily refused to recognise that the events of 1915–16 constitutegenocide, even though most historians have concluded that the deportations and massacres do fit the definition of genocide—the intentional killing of an ethnic or religious group.
+Turkey has steadily refused to recognise that the events of 1915–16 constitute a genocide, even though most historians have concluded that the deportations and massacres do fit the definition of genocide—the intentional killing of an ethnic or religious group.
 While the Turkish government and allied scholars have admitted that deportations took place, they maintain that the Armenians were a rebellious element that had to be pacified during a national security crisis.
 They acknowledge that some killing took place, but they contend that it was not initiated or directed by the government.
 Major countries—including Israel and Great Britain—have also declined to call the events a genocide, in order to avoid harming their relations with Turkey.
 In 2014 government officials in Turkey offered condolences to the Armenian victims, but Armenians remained committed to having the killings during World War I recognized as a genocide. – Britannica

 To this date Armenia and Turkey are debating whether this was a genocide or not.
 33 countries recognized the Armenian genocide.
 Many still do not because of their relations with Turkey.
 When France formally passed a genocide resolution in 2011, Turkey temporarily recalled its ambassador; it did the same thing to Austria in 2016 and to The Netherlands in 2018.